dreameshuggah/stock_analysis/README.md

 ## 1. OVERVIEW
 The **Stock Financial Analysis Dashboard** is an interactive web application built with Streamlit and Python.
 It provides investors and analysts with a centralized platform to retrieve real-time stock data, visualize historical price trends, and perform fundamental and technical analysis on publicly traded companies.

-The app leverages the 'yfinance' API to fetch data directly from Yahoo Finance, ensuring up-to-date market information.
+The app leverages the `yfinance` API to fetch data directly from Yahoo Finance, ensuring up-to-date market information.

 ----

 ## 2. KEY FEATURES